We have a number: it’s 20%

 “It is impossible not to notice injustice where it glares out at us.”Terence McFarland Executive Director, LA STAGE Alliance

-The results of the LA FPI Study have given us a figure which represents the percentage of work on stages in the Greater Los Angeles area written by women.
+The results of the LA FPI Study in 2011 gave us a figure which represents the percentage of work on stages in the Greater Los Angeles area written by women.

 - A sampling of theaters who self-reported in the survey portion of the Study revealed that less than 20% of the plays produced or presented in workshops or readings for a ten-year period (2000-2009) were written by women.

 - Of the 4796 productions in LA STAGE Alliance’s database from 2002-2010, only 993, or about 20%, were written or co-written by women playwrights.

 While slightly above the widely accepted national average of 17%, this figure is far from representative of the work that’s being created by Los Angeles playwrights.

 “Sadly, the lack of productions for women playwrights isn’t even a trend.
 It’s the status quo.”Larry Dean Harris Los Angeles Regional Representative, The Dramatists’ Guild

 - According to baseline data from local playwright organizations, approximately 45% of members are women.